JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-jdbc/h2-jdbc-drivermanager/index.md

 ## H2 and JDBC

-* What an H2 database is and how to set it up
+* What an H2 database is and how to set it up.
-* A look at the JDBC Driver reference list
+* A look at the JDBC Driver reference list.
-* How to open connections to a database with Java, through the DriverManager
+* How to open connections to a database with Java, through the DriverManager.
-* A look at JDBC URLs and how they are built
+* A look at JDBC URLs and how they are built.
-* A look at H2 specific JDBC urls and options for schema initialization
+* A look at H2 specific JDBC urls and options for schema initialization.